henridf/elasticsearch-zeek-mapping/README.md

-# Elasticsearch template for Bro logs
+# Elasticsearch template for Zeek logs